landmaj/mkdocs-d2-plugin/docs/docs/guide/configuration.md

 If you want to pregenerate cache and use it on a different machine, make sure both systems use the same [backend](https://docs.python.org/3/library/dbm.html).

-Run `d2 --help` for more information about the options.

 ## Local config